 Dates may also be written in short form, so: 27/05/2020.
 However, ensure that you use the same date format throughout a single document or article.

-When expressing a date range, such as an academic year, you should try to avoid using a hyphen or a slash, and instead use an en rule.
+When expressing a date range, such as an academic year, you should try to avoid using a hyphen or a slash, and instead use an en rule (an en rule is a type of dash, longer than a hyphen).
 The slash character can imply “or” rather than “to”.

 See also: hyphens and en rules